youngkin/hugoblog/content/post/spidotmatrixmodule.md

 #### bcm_gpio_fsel()

-`bcm_fsel` is responsible for setting the I/O function associated for a given pin.
+`bcm_fsel` is responsible for setting the I/O function associated with a given pin.
 There are a total of 8 functions available.
 One defines that the associated pin is to be set as an input pin meaning that it will be read from.
 Another function defines the associated pin as an output pin meaning the pin will be written to.
 The remaining 6 are referred to as "alternate functions" and are given names like "alternate function 0".
 The I/O function that is assigned for the various alternate functions is different for the various GPIO pins.
 For example, setting BCM GPIO pin 17 to alternate function 4 defines its I/O function to be SPI.
 It actually defines the pin to be a specific subset of SPI functionality called chip enable or chip select, but that is a topic for a later article.
 Recall that in `main()` above, the function is being set to `BCM_GPIO_FSEL_OUTP` which defines `pin` to be an output pin.

 {{< gist youngkin dc45d2130865d79d989828fea35746d7 >}}

 There's quite a bit going on in this function even though it is quite short.

 __Line 1__ defines the function as taking two parameters, `pin` and `mode`.
 It is fairly obvious that `pin` is the pin whose function is to be assigned. `mode` is the I/O function to associate with `pin`. `mode` is actually a bit pattern to be assigned to a particular register offset.
-The bit pattern assignments are defined in the [The BCM2835 I/O Peripherals datasheet](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf) in section 6, __GPIO__.
+The bit pattern assignments are defined in the [The BCM2835 I/O Peripherals datasheet](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf) in section 6, __GPIO__, on page 92.
 The patterns are defined as follows:

 ```
 000 = GPIO Pin X is an input